KodrAus/rust-ioc/README.md

 });
 ```

-It's a bit unfortunate to leak the way the dependencies are stored to the user.
-I'm interested to try loosening the `Box` requirement, so something like an `Rc<RefCell<T>>` could be used without any extra complexity.

-To get around the storage, we could look at expressing the dependencies as a trait, and implement that trait for `Rc<T>`.
-The issue there of course is that the generic trait implementation needs to be carried around with the dependency owner, so there's an ergonomic cost.

 ### (OLD) Borrowed dependencies

 > This section is no longer valid, but I'm keeping it around to show what might've been.
 It's probably worth revisiting this idea in the future with features like Associated Type Constructors to get a bound on the lifetime of borrowed dependencies, without that bound outliving the scope it comes from.
+I've grown on the `Rc` implementation though, because it gives us possible mutability too.

 Dependencies can be borrowed for some lifetime `'a`: